ncatlab/nlab-content/pages/2198.md

 In addition to the well-known [[topological spaces]], many other structures can be used to found topological reasoning on sets, including [[uniform spaces]] and _proximity spaces_.
 Proximity spaces provide a level of structure in between topologies and uniformities; in fact a proximity is equivalent to an equivalence class of uniformities with the same [[totally bounded space|totally bounded]] [[reflection]].

 Proximity spaces are often called _nearness spaces_, but this term has other meanings in the literature.
 (See for example [this article](http://ijmsa.yolasite.com/resources/43--newnew.pdf).)
 One can clarify with the term _set--set nearness space_.
 The same goes for the term _apartness space_, which is another way to look at the same basic idea.
+(See [[apartness space]] for a point--set version and [[apartness relation]] for a point--point version.)

 ## Notation and terminology